 - Identifying areas and develop ideas for recruitment of new researchers.

 - Identifying new points of collaboration and synergy across Charbonneau research programs, and between Charbonneau and research groups across the Faculty, University or AHS.

 - Identifying opportunities for research commercialization.

-Co-Chairs: Dr. Douglas Mahoney and Dr. Danny Heng
+Co-Chairs: Dr. Danny Heng and Dr. Paola Neri